Download/ulocation/README.md

 ```

 #### The `change` event
-Location objects have built-in support for `EventEmitter`.
+ulocation objects have built-in support for `EventEmitter`.
 If a change is made and the location
 object has an `emit` function, a `change` event will be emitted.

-To change a location into an event emitter, I recommend [uevents](https://npmjs.com/package/uevents)s. ;)
+To change a location into an event emitter, I recommend [uevents](https://npmjs.com/package/uevents),
+but you can also use Node's `events` module.

 ```js
 var EventEmitter = require('uevents')